 - Thumb sucking or extended pacifier usage (beyond 1 year)

 - Frustration when not understood by parents, teachers, or peers

 - A child who is understood less than what is indicated above

-The bottom line is that it will probably take a while to understand your toddler, but that is perfectly normal.
+The bottom line is that understanding your toddler will probably take a while, but that is perfectly normal.
 By knowing how speech sounds develop, parents can play an integral role in supporting their children and knowing when to seek outside support.